aws-amplify/docs/cli/migrate.md

 **Note**: The CLI would also prompt you to migrate your project when running any other amplify CLI commands on an older project after installing the new version of the cli.

-Please follow these instructions if you have a functions or interactions category enabled.
+Please follow these instructions if you have functions or interactions category enabled.
 ### Functions
-This is valid only if you have setup a Lambda function + CRUD operations with a DynamoDB table.
+This is valid only if you have set up a Lambda function + CRUD operations with a DynamoDB table.
 If this is not valid to you, you can move to the next section.
 * Open the `amplify/function/<function-name>/src/app.js` file.
 Modify the following contents

 **Before**